Emergency department: Exit block

-While a significant proportion of people attending emergency departments are discharged home after treatment, many require admission for ongoing observation or treatment, or to ensure adequate social care before discharge is possible.
-If people requiring admission are not able to be moved to inpatient beds swiftly, "exit block" or "access block" occurs.
-This often leads to crowding and impairs flow to the point that it can lead to delays in appropriate treatment for newly presenting cases ("arrival access block").
-This phenomenon is more common in densely populated areas, and affects pediatric departments less than adults ones.

-Exit block can lead to delays in care both in the people awaiting inpatient beds ("boarding") and those who newly present to an exit blocked department.
-Various solutions have been proposed, such as changes in staffing or increasing inpatient capacity.
+A significant proportion of emergency patients are discharged after treatment, but many require admission for ongoing observation, treatment, or to ensure adequate social care before discharge.
+If patients requiring admission cannot be placed in inpatient beds swiftly, "exit block" or "access block" occurs.
+This often leads to crowding and can lead to delays in treatment for newly presenting cases ("arrival access block").
+This is more common in densely populated areas and affects adult departments more than pediatric ones.
+Exit block can lead to delays for the patients awaiting inpatient beds ("boarding") and also for new patients arriving at an exit-blocked department.
+Proposed solutions include changes in staffing or increasing inpatient capacity.

-Frequent flyers
+Frequent users

-Frequent flyers are persons who will present themselves at a hospital multiple times, usually those with complex medical requirements or with psychological issues complicating medical management.
-These persons contribute to overcrowding and typically require more hospital resources although they do not account for a significant number of visits.
-To help prevent inappropriate emergency department use and return visits, some hospitals offer care coordination and support services such as at-home and in-shelter transitional primary care for frequent flyers and short-term housing for homeless patients recovering after discharge.
+Frequent emergency service users are individuals who present themselves at a hospital much more often than non-frequent presenters.
+Many frequent users are homeless individuals seeking shelter and food at the hospital.
+Federal laws and regulations in the United States, like EMTALA and HIPAA, limit the options of hospital personnel when an individual presents to the ER with a fabricated problem.
+These individuals do not account for a significant number of visits but typically require a disproportionate amount of hospital resources.
+To help prevent inappropriate emergency department use and return visits some hospitals offer care coordination and support services such as at-home and in-shelter transitional primary care for frequent users and short-term housing for homeless patients recovering after discharge.

-The role of telemedicine
+Telemedicine

-One study found that the implementation of telemedicine services in Saudi Arabia showed to be effective in reducing emergency department overload by providing medical advices to less- and non-urgent patients and deal with their minor medical issues.
+A study found that telemedicine services in Saudi Arabia were effective in reducing emergency department overload by providing medical advice to patients with less urgent medical issues.